vala-lang/vala-docs/docs/tutorials/programming-language/main/06-00-libraries/06-05-binding-to-vala-libraries-from-other-languages.md

 [node-gir](https://github.com/creationix/node-gir) - "Node-gir is
-Node.js bindings to GObject Introspection making it possible to make automatic and dynamic calls to any library that has GI annotations installed...With it you can also write the performance-intensive parts of your applications in Vala and call them from Node.js and other languages."
+Node.js bindings to GObject Introspection making it possible to make automatic and dynamic calls to any library that has GI annotations installed...With it, you can also write the performance-intensive parts of your applications in Vala and call them from Node.js and other languages."